 - Remove cookies from oven and allow to cool on cookie sheet before handling.

-- Adding 1-2 tablespoons of cornstarch to your dough will prevent your cookies from shrinking or spreading during baking.
+- The reason for adding 1-2 tablespoons of cornstarch to your dough is to prevent your cookies from shrinking or spreading during baking.

 - You want to grind all add-ins (almonds) as fine as possible, comparable to the texture of almond meal or coarse sand.
 Larger pieces will leave you with jagged cookie edges.